 5X03 Redux II (Carter)

-Chris: And out of nowhere comes Redux II, which takes a dramatic flamethrower to the confounding Gethesemene and exhausting Redux I and puts The X-Files back on top.
+Chris: And out of nowhere comes Redux II, which takes a dramatic flamethrower to the confounding Gethesemene and exhausting Redux I and puts The X-Files back on top of its game.
 A remarkable turnaround that portends a remarkable winning streak for the Mytharc that, with only a stray exception, would last until the end of the eighth season.

 From this point forward a much more interesting story began to take shape than Mulder's search for his sister: the evolution of Scully from skeptic to believer.

 Carter also moved away from the rather unconvincing explanations for Mulder's disillusionment from the previous installments towards a much more compelling motive; that Mulder's irresponsible pursuit of his beliefs had wreaked havoc on those around him, that his quest had hurt those he loved most.